jplej/consultant-website/_landing_blocks/en/hero-en.md

 weight: 1
 ---

-# We help strategic investors leverage data and innovative analytics to improve their returns
+# We help strategic investors leverage data and innovative analytics to improve their returns.

 <br>
 <br>